fabioalves98/IntelChair/docs/docs/architecture/system.md

-As depicted in the [client](../client/client.md) area, our system is easly divided in three main parts and although each part has their own architecture described in this section, they all interact with each other.
+As depicted in the [client](../client/client.md) area, our system is easily divided in three main parts and although each part has their own architecture described in this section, they all interact with each other.

 ## Connection